gmgeo/osmic/tools/export.md

 In the following all possible parameters are listed.
 All of them are optional.

-* `basedir` - specify the location based of which relative paths should be evaluated, if not specified it defaults to the location of the configuration file, must be an absolute path
+* `basedir` - specify the working directory, if not specified it defaults to the current working directory, relative and absulte paths are allowed, relative paths are evaluated against the current working directory

 * `input` - specify the input base directory, if not specified it defaults to the current working directory, can be either an absolute or relative path